Dhracko/frankies_kitchen/README.md

 <a name="Future"></a>
 ## Future Goals

-A nice future feature to create is the selection of the ingredients of a recipe and added to a basket for shopping.
+* A nice future feature to create is the selection of the ingredients of a recipe and added to a basket for shopping.

+* A contact form on a seperate page where the users can contact the company for more information.

 ---
 <a name="Technology"></a>